-A designer in a micro business who makes what they sell would surely not be able to keep up with that sales volume, even if they were able to attract enough customers.
+A designer in a small shop type business who makes what they sell would struggle to keep up with that sales volume, even if they were able to attract enough customers.

-Plus of course they'd need to somehow find the time to do the marketing involved in finding those customers in the first place, plus find time to do markets, pack orders, run a website, etc..
+Plus of course they'd need to somehow find the time to do the marketing involved in finding those customers in the first place, plus find time to do markets, pack orders, run a website, attend to their admin tasks, etc..